sreza78/Node-Chat-App/README.md

 # Nodejs Chat App

-This is a public chatroom website that users logging in and share data together.
+A public realtime chatroom website that users logging in and share data together.

 > Write in nodejs, express and socket.